It’s hard to beat Madrid…

-- And the laid back relaxing cup of cafe con lecheness that defines the Spanish the world over.
+- And the laid back relaxing cup of cafe con leche that defines the Spanish the world over.

-Here’s nine tips for couples to get the ball rolling on a Madrid holiday.
+Here are nine tips for couples to get the ball rolling on a Madrid holiday.

-Steam it Up at Hammam Al Ándalus
+1. Steam it Up at Hammam Al Ándalus

 Get slapped down on a hot stone table, lathered up in a soap and red grape mixture, and let a masseuse scrub you down with a Kessa glove before massaging you to sleep with essential moisturizing oils.

 2. Take in a Show at Teatro Real

 Why not have date night on the road with an evening at one of Europe’s great theaters?
 The 1,746 capacity theater known as El Real (‘The Royal’) plays host to home productions involving leaders of international singing, stage, and dance.

-Peep the Sunset from Templo de Debod
+3. Peep the Sunset from Templo de Debod

 This 2nd Century Egyptian temple was under threat due to a dam construction and was actually relocated to Madrid’s Parque del Oeste in 1972.

-Chow Down on Churros Con Chocolate at Chocolateria Valor
+4. Chow Down on Churros Con Chocolate at Chocolateria Valor

 You might as well spend a morning dunking a series of elongated donuts into an almost impossibly thick chocolate sauce – locals are known to do this at sunrise after a long night at the club but we’ll give you the choice to get a good night’s sleep 😉

-Eat a Romantic Dinner Watching Flamenco at Casa Patas
+5. Eat a Romantic Dinner Watching Flamenco at Casa Patas

 Most places either give you a good meal or some good Flamenco but it’s rare that a place does both.
 Here you’ll feast on classic Madrilenian cuisine and take in a world class Flamenco performance all in an intimate, retro setting.

-Look Down on the City from Circulo de Bellas Artes
+6. Look Down on the City from Circulo de Bellas Artes

 This multidisciplinary cultural organisation puts on activities regarding the visual arts, film, poetry, stage, music, literature, science, philosophy and more.

-Go Gourmet in a Vintage Train Car at El Vagon de Beni
+7. Go Gourmet in a Vintage Train Car at El Vagon de Beni

 Carefully elaborated traditional Spanish dishes with a modern twist are cooked here: aboard a 1950’s themed train car!